Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 "I got to the point where I was having about four migraines a month, if that many, and I felt like I had just been cut free," Jones says.

 Some patients in the study of about 25 people noticed a change in just a few days.
 For others, it took several weeks.
-Dr. Mohab Ibrahim, the migraine study's principal investigator and an associate professor at the University of Arizona, says on average, people experienced a 60% decrease in the intensity of their migraines and a drop from 20 migraines a month to about six.
+Dr. Mohab Ibrahim, the migraine study's principal investigator and an associate professor at the University of Arizona, says that on average, people experienced a 60% decrease in the intensity of their migraines and a drop from 20 migraines a month to about six.

 The results of the migraine study aren't published yet.
 But they build on a small but growing body of research suggesting a link between green light and pain, including animal research done by Ibrahim's team.
 While there are not yet robust data on humans, some researchers see promise for a drug-free approach that could help with migraines and possibly other forms of chronic pain.